Courses

 Terminating Wire

-Fire alarm panels and devices use a variety of methods for connecting to wires.
-Learn to select the right connection type and make a good connection so that the fire alarm system remains operational.
+Panels, controllers, and devices use a variety of methods for connecting to wires.
+Learn to select the right connection type and make a good connection so that the system remains operational.
 More details...

 Addressing Devices

-There are several ways to assign an address to a fire alarm device.
+There are several ways to assign an address to a smart device.
 Learn to use decade dials, dip switches, serial numbers and hand-held programmers with examples from EST, Kidde, Simplex and System Sensor.
 More details...

 Installing Smoke and Heat Detectors